title

 At some point I sat on the trike in the basement and pedaled backwards very slowly!

 After one month, the surgeon said I could ride outside.
 Before any of this was planned, John had signed up for the Traka in Spain.
 The doctor said to go and ride and have fun.
 I rented an e-bike there.
-I had bought some crank shorteners, which brought the cranks down to 145mm, enabling me to get over the top top of the pedal stroke with the limited bend I still had.
+I bought some crank shorteners to bring over.
+They brought the cranks down to 145mm, enabling me to get over the top of the pedal stroke with the limited bend I had.
 We had a great time exploring and not overdoing things for either of us leading up to the race.

 This bike was awesome for climbing.
 The motor kicked out at 25km per hour, so I had a little trouble keeping up on the flats, but no problem on the big climbs!

-John was well rested for the race, but not totally prepared for the heat on race day.
+John was well rested for the race, but given the prep in cooler conditions, not totally prepared for the heat on race day.

 After a week, I bid farewell to my lovely e-bike and we flew to Ireland for another week.
 My sister-in-law loaned me a non e-bike to ride for the week.
 The crank shorteners were great, since I could mount them on any bike I rode.
 I'd been aware of such devices because they are used on tandems for child stokers.
 They allow for 4 different lengths of shortening in 20mm increments.